87gru/deep-learning-challenge/README.md

 	* `SPECIAL_CONSIDERATIONS`
 	* `ASK_AMT`
 * In the first model attempt (`AlphabetSoupCharity_Model.ipynb`), I removed `EIN` and `NAME` columns during preprocessing as these are neither features nor targets.
 In subsequent optimization attempts, I also removed `STATUS` and `SPECIAL_CONSIDERATIONS` columns, as 99% of the values belonged to one category in both columns.
+* Utilize `pd.get_dummies() to encode categorical variables, then split preprocessed data into features X and y and use `train_test_split` to the split into training/testing datasets.
+* Scale the training and testing features by creating a `StandardScaler` instance, fitting it to train the data, then using the `transform` function.
 ### Compiling, Training, Evaluating the Model
 * In the initial model (`AlphabetSoupCharity_Model.ipynb`), I opted for three layers: the input layer, 1 hidden layer and the output layer.
 For the input and hidden layers, I defined 30 and 15 neurons, respectively, and assigned "relu" activation functions to both.
 The output layer had a sigmoid activation function.
 There was no specific rationale for these choices.
 It was just a test run.
 	* **INITIAL RESULTS**: Did not reach target performance